Table Of Contents

 Sulfur is a keratolytic agent, meaning it removes dead skin.
 This type of exfoliation aids in the removal of fungus from the skin.

-The specific action of sulfur on fungi is not yet fully understood, so we cannot elaborate on that.
-But just like Salicylic Acid, Sulfur can be used on skin that is free of Malassezia lesions, in place of antifungal shampoos or creams, shedding the dead skin and fungus from the skin.
+But just like Salicylic Acid, Sulfur can be used on skin that is free of Malassezia lesions in place of antifungal shampoos or creams, shedding dead skin and fungus cells from the skin.

 Azelaic Acid: